-"There wasn't time!
-The only way to do that would be to do it for real - to replicate millions of full-size probes and then monitor them for years."
+"There wasn't time.
+The only way to do that would be to do it for real - to replicate millions of full-size probes over thousands of years."

 "Exactly!
 You are assuming that small scale tests which are done in a laboratory will perfectly predict what will happen in large-scale replication in deep space.
 Yet the truth is your process is actually unable to predict what will really happen.
 The unforeseen will occur, just as it did before.
+Small-scale replication of a trivial object is not the same as large-scale replication of the most complex machine mankind has ever made.
 Something is going to come up that you did not consider."

 "But that's an unsolvable problem!"
 Victor protested.
 "We've done the best we could, and we're going to watch these probes as they begin replicating.
-If any problems do arise we can remotely upgrade all of the probes to fix the error."
+If any problems do arise we can remotely upgrade all of the probes to fix the error.
+It won't be like it was last time."